ososkp/NPS/README.md

 V 1.1
 Explore page now looks better and is more functional - Visitor Information button shows details not included in Directory's details view.

+V1.2
+Now works on Azure web app hosting - but can't ready from .json and throws a filenotfound exception.
+Need to migrate to an SQL database on Azure I think.